 We took a long way up through Yellowstone and Glacier NP in Montana.
 The ride to Yellowstone was so beautiful because the terrain changed every hour or so to something completely different.

 We stopped at the Grand Tetons and did the “Hidden Falls Trail” which was only about 5 miles.
 We were really excited because we love waterfalls, but we were then VERY disappointed when we finally reached the Hidden Falls.
 We thought that Hidden Falls meant these gorgeous falls hidden up in the mountains, but no, hidden falls means you literally cannot see these falls!
 So that part of it was pretty disappointing, but the views of Jenny Lake are beautiful from this trail, and the hike itself was really pretty.
 Be sure to bring plenty of water, though, and take altitude changes into consideration when comparing it to 5 mile hike you do back home.

-Then we made a very, VERY quick run to Glacier NP.
+After we left Yellowstone, we made a very, very quick run to Glacier National Park.
 It was a gorgeous park, but I didn’t get to see much of it.
 I’d love to go back some time.
 We did a couple of short hikes to a couple of waterfalls, and we also drove up to Logan’s Pass, and walked around up there.
 We saw our first black bear of our trip up there.
 It was the prettiest one too!
 It was such a beautiful park and I can’t wait to go back to actually get to know it.

 I’m very glad that we were able to make some really beautiful stops and even more beautiful memories together on the way to Alaska.
 It was definitely an epic start to a seriously epic road trip!

 Come along on my adventures by subscribing to my blog.
 Simply enter your email and get updates on new locations and experiences.
 [Subscribe below this post or to the right.]